inkitori/hangouts-bot/README.md

 ### Dependencies

 For using hangouts: hangups
-For loading items/rooms in RPG from google sheets: googleapiclient, google_auth_oauthlib, google For GTP2 bot: torch, pytorch-ignite, transformers
+For loading items/rooms in RPG from google sheets: googleapiclient, google_auth_oauthlib, google (check google sheets api for installation details)
+For GTP2 bot: torch, pytorch-ignite, transformers

 ### Options